Zolyn/derive_adhoc/doc/reference.md

 ### `$<...>`, `${paste ...}` - identifier pasting

-Expand the contents and paste it together into a single identifier.
+Expands the contents and paste it together into a single identifier.
 The contents may only contain identifer fragments, strings (`"..."`), and (certain) expansions.
 Supported expansions are `$ftype`, `$ttype`, `$tdeftype`, `$Xname`,